 - While markets appear increasingly cautious, emerging market equities should benefit from attractive valuations.
 Our position in the asset class was increased in January.

 ||Alternatives will continue to diversify our portfolio, but are not expected to be the main drivers of returns.
 Gold's record as a safe-haven asset remains attractive in the context of a diversified portfolio, and for this reason we are neutral on the asset class.
 Conversely, real estate and alternative trading strategies are underpinned by a weak investment case.

 - The sole exposure within commodities continues to be our position in gold

-- In light of increasing headwinds for the global economy and despite gold performing less strongly in the past few months, value persists in gold compared to other commodities.
+- Despite a weaker gold price in the past few months, value persists in gold compared to other commodities.
 This allocation is seen as complementary to the other risk-mitigating assets in the portfolio

 - The asset class has little appeal outside of precious metals and our risk budget can be better deployed elsewhere.